from fastai.vision.all import *

 test(), and the epoch loop in the original code, and replace it all with just this:

 fastai supports many schedulers.
-We recommend fitting with 1cycle training:
+We recommend fitting with one cycle training:

 As you can see, migrating from pure PyTorch allows you to remove a lot of code, and doesn't require you to change any of your existing data pipelines, optimizers, loss functions, models, etc.